 ⇒ Extract sliding profiles – extract subprofiles from a long profile to check tolerances in a sliding window.

-⇒ Use FFT-based tools to analyze process-surface interactions and other surface characteristics – display frequency spectrum and power spectrum density plots – carry out autocorrelation and intercorrelation studies.
+⇒ Use FFT-based tools to analyze process-surface interactions and other surface characteristics – display frequency spectrum and power spectral density plots – carry out autocorrelation and intercorrelation studies.

 ⇒ Fractal analysis – analyze the fractal dimension of a profile using the enclosing boxes and morphological envelope methods.